SoyaManabe/lifegame/README.md

 {rows} {lines} {initial cells}
 ```

-initial cell will be generated in random places.
+Initial cells will be generated in random places.